Fences – Saga of a Song

-Click on the above title to hear the song Fences.
+Click on the title … to hear the song Fences.
 Words by Dennis Chandler & Clebert Ford.
 Music by Dennis Chandler.
+Fences

-So when it was time for those first waves of turbulent social unrest to hit home, here in Ohio … little did Dennis think he’d be seeing it firsthand … as a member of the National Guard.
-He was called up from their Reserves to serve active duty during the time of the riots.
-That’s how he happened to be deployed to a place that he played … Geneva-on-the-Lake.
-Then Hough, Glenville and Collinwood came next.
-(Blues in the ‘hood!)
+That’s when the waves of turbulent social unrest came and hit home … here in Ohio.
+Little did Dennis think he’d be seeing it firsthand … as a member of the Ohio National Guard.
+He was called up from their Reserves to serve active duty … at various venues of protest.
+The-powers-that-were-at-the-time thought their presence would help reduce the numbers of attendees.
+History proved them wrong.

-Back to ’bout duty in Hough, he found himself looking through a barbed wire fence when he saw some musician-friends.
-He had played with them at various eastside venues like Gus’ Show Bar and the famous Leo’s Casino.
-What started initially as a warm smile-of-recognition … turned into a stunned look on their faces.
-Later it was shared that seeing a rifle cradled in Guardsman Chandler’s arms instead of a guitar was what did it.
-But, in down-home fashion, they didn’t miss a beat emphasizing they understood that … Dennis was “duty-bound to be there”.
-Then, together, they took down the fences.
+Back to ’bout duty in Hough, he found himself looking through a barbed wire fence … when he saw some musician-friends.
+He had played with them at various eastside venues like … Gus’ Show Bar and the famous Leo’s Casino.
+What started initially as a warm smile-of-recognition … made them do an astounded “double-take”.
+Later it was shared that seeing … a rifle cradled in Dennis’ arms … instead of a guitar … was what stunned them.
+But, in down-home fashion, they didn’t miss a beat … (pardon the puns).
+Graciously, they told Guardsman Chandler they understood …that Dennis was “duty-bound”.
+Then … together they worked to take down the fences.

-After that he pivoted to find behind another fence … and another familar face.
-The honorable Cleveland COUNCILWOMAN for the Hough area … Miss FANNIE LEWIS.
-Dennis also disarmed her … musically, so to speak.
-How it happened was upon her introduction … he had a certain tune come to mind.
+After Dennis pivoted to find … behind another fence … another familiar face.
+Musician-Dennis sang, “Fannie Mae”, thus again disarming musically … the honorable Cleveland Councilwoman for the Hough area … Miss Fannie Lewis.
+How it happened was upon her introduction to him … he had a certain tune come to mind.
 The 1959 song titled, “Fannie Mae” by Buster Brown.
 She loved it.
 But, she said she was stumped because she did not know the song … and, “I consider myself a Blues aficionada”.
 By the way … later in life we got to know her well … so much so that she insisted we call her, “Mother Lewis”.
-We were Blessed.
+We were Blessed. https://en.wikipedia.org/wiki/Fannie_Lewis

 Barriers between friends: Dennis came away from those encounters with an idea for a song titled “Fences”.
 But, he found that it would be many years before the song would move to the front burner of his brain, so to speak.
 When it did, it was after convalescing from chemos during his battle with Acute Myelogenous Leukemia (AML).
 Then once up and out again, another sort of healing happened.

 2015: An update on this song WAS going to be about BB KING requesting to record this song.
 He took the tracks to add his lead vocals and lead guitar work (via his beloved “Lucille”).
 He was to record “Fences” along with another of Dennis’ original songs.
-That one BB asked Dennis to write the music for and BB requested my lyricist brother PHIL SMOLUK to write the words.
+For that second song … BB asked Dennis to write the music and BB requested my lyricist brother PHIL SMOLUK to write the words.
 They did.
 That song’s title?
 “MY MISSISSIPPI MOON”.
 Who could know that BB would pass before he did these songs?
-But, he did get to hear the demo that Dennis did.
+But, he did get to hear the demos that Dennis did.
 And that, in and of itself was reward enough … for “Poppa BB” LOVED them.
+He told the guys so.
+It was a Blessing.

 So … as we all are “waitin’ on Heaven”… may those mentioned Above … get to hear more about “Fences – THEIR Song”.